 Paternity Actions in Family Court

-This can first occur at the hospital when your child is born, where both parents have the opportunity to sign a notarized “Acknowledgment of Parentage” form.
-If both parents sign this form (and the 60 day window to rescind has passed), the acknowledgement has the same legal effect as a Paternity Order.
+Both parents can sign this notarized “Acknowledgment of Parentage” form at the hospital when the child is born.
+If both parents sign the form, and the 60-day rescission window passes, the acknowledgement carries the same legal effect as a Paternity Order.
 Once paternity is established, it becomes final.
-For example, if it has been established through a Paternity order or Acknowledgement of Parentage that an individual is a minor’s parent, even if that individual can show they are not the minor’s biological parent, an order may be kept in place because doing so is in the best interest of the child.
-Due to this, both parents and the child are encouraged to have Genetic Marker Testing (also known as DNA or Paternity testing) done prior to voluntarily acknowledging paternity that can be provided by the Department of Revenue for nominal costs.
+For example, suppose a Paternity Order or Acknowledgement of Parentage has established that an individual is a minor’s parent.
+Even if that individual later shows they are not the minor’s biological parent, a court may keep the order in place.
+Courts do this when it serves the child’s best interest.
+For this reason, we encourage both parents and the child to complete Genetic Marker Testing before voluntarily acknowledging paternity.
+This test is also known as DNA or paternity testing.
+The Department of Revenue provides this testing for a nominal cost.

 For more information on representation in a paternity action, or to schedule a free consultation, please contact us by phone 978-637-2048 or email office@heralawgroup.com.